 “You adapt to change and make it the new norm,” Evelyn said.
 “We added things to our normal routine and went with it.”

 Support from Children’s Minnesota during a difficult time

 Managing two complex medical diagnoses has presented other challenges for the Hardy family.
 Initially after receiving the diagnoses for their daughters, Evelyn had lost her job and the bills were piling up.

 That’s where Children’s Minnesota’s social work team came in.
 They assisted the family with financial resources that helped the family get back on their feet.

 “We really appreciated the people that have been on our team,” said Horatio about the excellent medical staff and social services that supported the family during their journey.

 Now, Evelyn and Horatio are still managing their busy household, with the two working from home and juggling their four children.
-Joy will be done with her treatment this October, and Hannah will continue with her regular checkups and medications.
+Joy finished her treatment in October, and Hannah will continue with her regular checkups and medications.